How Plant-Based Diets Improve Hormonal Balance & PCOS Naturally

 🥦 4.
 Balances Estrogen and Androgen Levels

-Soy, flaxseeds, and lentils modulate estrogen activity safely.
+Soy, flaxseed, and lentils modulate estrogen safely

 🧘♀️ 5.
 Enhances Gut and Hormonal Health